Dilip Kumar Astik Independent AI Investment Risk Assessor Chartered Accountant - MIT Professional Courses in Data Science

 Book 1 provides the empirical foundation—the documented failures, the specific versions, the lessons extracted under pressure.
 It establishes credibility through transparency.

 Book 2 transforms those technical experiences into governance principles.
-It abstracts from the specifics of reinforcement learning to address the universal challenge: how boards should think about AI investments when evidence is ambiguous and momentum is strong.
+It abstracts from the specifics to address the universal challenge: how boards should think about AI investments when evidence is ambiguous and momentum is strong.

 Together, they represent two levels of the same insight: AI systems can optimize metrics perfectly while guaranteeing capital destruction—and governance must be designed to detect this before it becomes irreversible.